 Chicken Taco Cups are an easy to make appetizer that disappears as fast as you can make them!
+They are the perfect compliment to any party or get together!

 I’m a sucker for one and two-bite appetizers.
 They’re just so fun.
 Little cups loaded with delicious food you can pop in your mouth and there’s no clean.
 Who doesn’t love that?!
 (If you just said you don’t, I’m not sure we can be friends.)
 I’ve made all kinds of appetizer cups, from hummus phyllo bites to loaded mashed potato bites and they’re always a hit with my friends and family.
 Now I’m turning my favorite taco into a party worthy appetizer of awesomeness!